IV Delivery of Stem Cells Shows Success in Healing Damaged Hearts

 The hope is to be able to treat these critically ill individuals with the mesenchymal stem cells and then move on to individuals who are less critically ill.
 Overall, the goal of the MedStar study authors is to improve health outcomes for all types of heart patients.

-During the treatment, the stem cells are applied to the heart intravenously.
+During the treatment being studied, the stem cells are applied to the heart intravenously.
 Once the stem cells are in the body, they find the damaged heart tissue and begin repair.

 Intravenous delivery is different from other heart stem cell treatments that apply stem cells to the heart directly, which proves to be difficult, especially if a patient requires multiple treatments.